laingangiang2006/Course-Assignment-App-Board/README.md

 This is my project I have completed for INFO102 - Foundations of App Development at Victoria University of Wellington with my teammate, Diksha Patel.
 It carries the most weight among all graded items.

-You can try this project by accessing it though [this Plunker](https://plnkr.co/edit/tDZRRzbAse6Wasl3).
+You can try this project by downloading files in this repo to run locally or running it through [this Plunker](https://plnkr.co/edit/tDZRRzbAse6Wasl3).

 ---